-5. Understand the finance function within an organisation

-5.1 The different functions of a business

-- 5.1.1 the different functions of a business:

-- operations/production

-- sales and marketing

-- finance

-- human resources

-- information technology

-- distribution and logistics

-- 5.1.2 the role each function plays in contributing to business success

-- 5.1.3 the interconnected nature of technology to support each function

-- 5.1.4 that these functions may be combined in smaller organisations.

-5.2 The role of the finance function

-- 5.2.1 the role of the finance function: - responsibility for the production of statutory financial statements - providing a service (information, support, advice and guidance) to both internal and external stakeholders - 5.2.2 the relationship and interaction between finance and other functions of a business - 5.2.3 how processes within the finance function may be outsourced (e.g. payroll).

-5.3 How the finance team contributes to the success of an organisation

-- 5.3.1 the importance of establishing effective business relationships - 5.3.2 the principles of effective communication: - content is written clearly, complete, accurate, timely and concise - meets the needs of the recipient - appropriate medium is used in a suitable environment - 5.3.3 how actions of finance staff support efficient working practices, solvency and - long-term financial stability, legal and regulatory compliance - 5.3.4 the importance to an organisation's survival of remaining solvent and managing funds effectively - 5.3.5 the different types of policies and procedures affecting finance staff: - finance function-specific
+5. U 5.
+Understand the finance function within an organisation 5.1 The d ifferent functions of a business Learn ers need to know: 5.1.1 the different functions of a business: operations/production sales and marketing - finance - human resources information technology - distribution and logistics 512 the role each function plays in contributing to business success the interconnected nature of technology to support each function that these functions may be combined in smaller organisations.
+5.2 The r ole of the finance function Learn ers need to know: 5.2.1 the role of the finance function: - responsibility for the production of statutory financial statements providing a service (information, support, advice and guidance) to both internal and external stakeholders 5.2.2 the relationship and interaction between finance and other functions of a business 5.2.3 how processes within the finance function may be outsourced (e.g. payroll).
+5.3 How the finance team contributes to the success of an organisation Learn ers need to know: 5.3.1 the importance of establishing effective business relationships 5.3.2 the principles of effective communication: content is written clearly, complete, accurate, timely and concise meets the needs of the recipient - appropriate medium is used in a suitable environment 5.3.3 how actions of finance staff support efficient working practices, solvency and long-term financial stability, legal and regulatory compliance 5.3.4 the importance to an organisation's survival of remaining solvent and managing funds effectively 5.3.5 the different types of policies and procedures affecting finance staff:finance function-specific

+- organisation-wide

-- organisation-wide - 5.3.6 the role of finance in CSR reporting.
+5.3.6 the role of finance in CSR reporting.

-6. Produce work in appropriate formats and communicate effectively

-6.1 | Sources of information

-- 6.1.1 the difference between valid and invalid sources of information - 6.1.2 the difference between primary and secondary sources - 6.1.3 the benefits of obtaining information from more than one source - 6.1.4 the importance of recognising sources when producing information.

-6.1.5 choose information for a specific purpose.

-6.2 Communicate information

-- 6.2.1 the importance of effective notetaking and documenting key pieces of information:

-- when dealing with customers

-- during meetings (one-to-ones with line manager; team)

-- 6.2.2 the features of business communications:

-- business letters

-- emails

-- formal business reports

-- spreadsheets

-- social media communications

-- intranet

-- 6.2.3 the influence and impact of inappropriate social media postings

-- 6.2.4 the consequences of inappropriate information sharing.

-- 6.2.5 produce written communication using acceptable business language that is clear, structured and follows a logical progression: - business letters - emails - 6.2.6 recognise the impact and consequences of ineffective or inappropriate communication.

-6.3 | Plan workload to meet the needs of the organisation

-6.3.1 the importance of communicating with others whilst undertaking a task or if deadlines may not be met

-- 6.3.5 plan workload:

-- prioritise

-- monitor
+6. Produce work in appropriate formats and communicate effectively 6.1 Sourc ces of information Learn ers need to know: Learn ers need to be able to: 6.1.1 the difference between valid and invalid sources of information 6.1.5 choose information for a specific purpose.
+6.1.2 the difference between primary and secondary sources 6.1.3 the benefits of obtaining information from more than one source 6.1.4 the importance of recognising sources when producing information.
+6.2 Comr nunicate information Learn ers need to understand: Learn ers need to be able to: 6.2.1 the importance of effective note- taking and documenting keypieces of information:when dealing with customers 6.2.5 produce written communication using acceptable business language that is clear, structured and follows a logical progression: during meetings (one-to-ones with line manager; team) - business letters 6.2.2 the features of business communications: - business letters 6.2.6 emails recognise the impact and consequences of ineffective or inappropriate communication. - emails formal business reportsspreadsheets spreadsneets social media communications - intranet 6.2.3 the influence and impact of inappropriate social media postings 6.2.4 the consequences of inappropriate information sharing.
+6.3 sation Learn ers need to understand: Learn ers need to be able to: 6.3.1 the importance of communicating with others whilst undertaking a task or if deadlines may not be 6.3.5 plan workload: - prioritise - monitor met monitor